Conventional vs. FHA Loans: Which is Right for Me?

 Advantages of conventional financing

-- No mortgage insurance premium required: Unlike FHA loans, conventional loans do not include upfront mortgage insurance premiums.
+- Unlike FHA loans, conventional loans do not include upfront mortgage insurance premiums.
 Conventional borrowers also have the ability to get rid of PMI once they reach 20% equity in their home, where as FHA loans do not offer the option to remove PMI.

-- Conventional loans can be used to finance practically any property: Some types of properties (condos, etc.) aren’t approved for FHA financing.
+- Conventional loans can be used to finance practically any property.
+Some types of properties aren’t approved for FHA financing.
 Conventional loans are accepted for just about any property.

 Drawbacks to consider

-- Mortgage rates for conventional loans are typically higher than FHA rates: While the rates for conventional mortgage loans have been historically higher than FHA rates, we’re currently experiencing record interest low rates across the board, which should excite anyone who’s thinking about buying a home.
-Plus as mentioned above, the additional mortgage insurance premiums associated with FHA financing may actually cancel out any cost-savings achieved through a lower rate.
+- While the rates for conventional mortgage loans have been historically lower than FHA rates, we’re currently experiencing record interest low rates across the board.
+This should excite anyone who’s thinking about buying a home.
+Plus, as mentioned above, the additional mortgage insurance premiums associated with FHA financing may actually cancel out any cost-savings.

 The key thing to remember when shopping for mortgage loans is to evaluate all of your options.
 There’s more to it than getting a great low rate!
 Be sure to work with a mortgage lender that has your best interest at heart and will work with you to find a mortgage loan that fits your financial needs.